 This year will be no different.
-Approximately 114.6 million Americans are expected to shop Black Friday this Friday, November 29, 2019.
-Even though most will opt to shop online, millions will brave the crowds at actual stores.
+Millions of Americans are expected to shop Black Friday deals this Friday, November 26, as they make up lost time due to the COVID-19 pandemic.
+Even though most will opt to shop online, countless will brave the crowds at actual stores.
 Bigger retail stores generally prepare for this shopping Armageddon tradition by hiring seasonal workers, opening their stores early and keeping the paramedics on speed dial.
 The sad reality is over the years, Black Friday mobs are getting rowdier, resulting in injuries and deaths.

 The Truth Behind Black Friday Deaths and Injuries

 Black Friday-related incidents, resulting in deaths and injuries, are not just a myth.
 In the last 12 years, there has been an average of 44 separate Black Friday incidents resulting in 11 deaths and 108 injuries in the United States.
 Most of these incidents (69 percent) occur inside retails stores, where tension runs high among shoppers fighting over limited stocked items on sale.
 In some years (2011), there were dozens of incidents; other years (2015), there were none.